ishaanj1/gryphonjs/README.md

 Head over to the [Gryphon JS](https://gryphonjs.herokuapp.com) website and play around.
 It's meant to resemble the interface of a typical video editing software, and should be pretty self explanatory.
 Whatever animation you create for the box will later be applied to your own website's HTML element.

 ## Step 3: Transfer the animation sequence to your web app
-This step assumes you have already gone to [Gryphon JS](https://gryphonjs.herokuapp.com).
+This step assumes you have already gone to the [Gryphon JS](https://gryphonjs.herokuapp.com) website.
 Once you're satisfied with your animation, click the "Export JSON" button.
 Some text should pop up; this is the *key frame info*.

 Now you have everything you need to animate your website element, with just three lines of JavaScript code.